phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

+#Total Number of Tweets: 6225
-#Number of Trump Tweets: 1629
+#Number of Trump Tweets: 2307
-#Number of Sanders Tweets: 1017
+#Number of Sanders Tweets: 1608
-#Number of Clinton Tweets: 743
+#Number of Clinton Tweets: 1103
-#Number of Rubio Tweets: 400
+#Number of Rubio Tweets: 578
-#Number of Carson Tweets: 257
+#Number of Carson Tweets: 396
-#Number of Bush Tweets: 164
+#Number of Bush Tweets: 233
-#Total Number of Tweets:
+---
 ---